20 Healthy Sleep Tips: Fall Asleep Fast!

 Sleep in comfortable clothing & bedding: An average person will sleep for approximately 229,961 hours in their lifetime.
 That’s a lot of time laying in your bed!
 I suggest investing in some comfortable pajamas and bedding and to make sure your mattress is comfortable and that your bedding is breathable.

 Use earplugs and an eye mask: Sleeping in a dark, quiet room is very important for proper rest!
-Darkness triggers the body to produce melatonin, a hormone that makes you feel sleepy, so using a sleep mask that helps block as much light as possible will make it easier to fall asleep and to remain asleep throughout the night.
+Darkness triggers the body to produce melatonin, a hormone that makes you feel sleepy.
+Using a sleep mask helps to block out light, making it easier to fall asleep and to remain asleep throughout the night.
 If you are dealing with loud noises or a talkative roommate, you can wear some ear plugs to bed to block out the sound.

 Stay active during the day: Exercising during the day will help tire you out and reduce stress by releasing endorphins.
-If I’m not active through out the day I notice it’s a lot more difficult for me to unwind at night.
+If I’m not active throughout the day I notice it’s more difficult to unwind at night.
 Even just walking around outside for a bit and enjoying the fresh air can help.
 Doing a bit of restorative ‘bed time yoga’ to help unwind can work wonders.
 Yoga is wondering because it connects us to our breath.
 However, avoid vigorous activity right before bed because that can give you a burst of energy.

 Deep breathing for relaxation: Focusing on your breath is very powerful.
 It calms the mind and tells your nervous system that everything is okay.
 Lay in your bed and breathe away your worries.
 There are many different deep breathing exercises for sleep such as: [insert examples here]